sagnikb/sagnikb.github.io/_posts/2017-05-15-The-Worst-Pun-Ever.markdown

 title:  "The Worst Pun Ever?"
 date:   2017-05-15 00:22:20 +0530
 categories: humour
-excerpt: You have been warned.
+excerpt: Pythagoras would have been proud
 tags: puns
 comments: true
 ---